Skip to main content

 Queue Status

-Queue status displays the status of the Updates and POS transaction queues.
+Queue Status displays the status of the Updates and POS transaction queues.
 Each queue will display the current total size, unread size, and subscribers of that queue.
 This is useful when investigating transactions that are not going to the store back office or updates not applying to the POS.

 If the privileges are enabled, the user can navigate to the Queue Status function by selecting the Queue Status button in the System Status menu, and the following screen is displayed: